Saurabh7/Few-shot-learning-multilabel-cxray/Readme.md

 Paper: [Link](https://link.springer.com/chapter/10.1007/978-3-031-17027-0_12)

+#### Dataset
-The dataset labels are available in the labels folder. ~at: [Google Drive Link](https://drive.google.com/drive/folders/14sE39WIgymO059VhWcv4aj0wf8SzrOT9?usp=sharing)~
+The dataset labels are available in the labels folder.

+MIMIC CXR dataset and corresponding images are available at: [physionet.org/content/mimic-cxr/2.0.0/](https://physionet.org/content/mimic-cxr/2.0.0/)
+.
+You need to sign-up as a user on physionet and sign the data use agreement.

+#### Model Weights
 The weights for pretrained base feature extractor (ResNet) model are available here: [Google Drive Link](https://drive.google.com/file/d/1h0NG_VlF7Ha-IUbq5wAWzIL5Cdz8COY6/view?usp=sharing)

+#### Notebooks
 - Deepvoro.ipynb: Jupyter notebook with code for:
   - Loading model weights
   - DC Voronoi LR